DudhaneShrey86/ludo-unity/README.md

-# ludo-unity
+# ludo-unity complete AI
-A ludo game made in unity
+A ludo game AI made in unity.
+Its not the complete game.
+It includes basics of AI player who would play the game with you.